petercsauer/WrenchAutomation/README.md

 ## Electronics

-[This](/Electronics) directory contains the <a href="https://www.autodesk.com/products/eagle/overview" target="_blank">EAGLE CAD</a> files used to develop the schematics of the circuitry used in this project.
-It further contains a README explaining the circuitry used.
+[This](/Electronics) directory contains the <a href="https://www.autodesk.com/products/eagle/overview" target="_blank">EAGLE CAD</a> files created by Levi for this project.
+It also contains a README with an updated picture of the final circuit.

 ## Code